akielaries/openGPMP/README.md

 The goal is to make a reusable mathematics library similar to the use of `math.h` allowing users to call within their own projects.
-Starting with some implementations of basics of different mathematical topics like calculus, statistics, etc. in conjunction with more advanced algorithms seen in topics like Linear Algebra, Deep Learning and much more.
+Starting with some implementations of basics of different mathematical topics like calculus, statistics, linear algebra, etc. in conjunction with more advanced algorithms seen in the blend of such topics, branches of Machine Learning, image processing and much more.
 Look in the `examples/` folder for details on using these tools in your own project.